-While we encourage voting in advance by proxy, record holders of our Common Stock also have the option of voting their shares in person or by remote communication at the Annual Meeting.
+While we encourage voting in advance by proxy, record holders of our Common Stock also have the option of voting their shares in person at the Annual Meeting.

 How do I attend the Annual Meeting in person?
 What do I need to bring?